risk-first/website/Evaluating-Risk.md

  - How valuable the work is (Importance, Value).
  - How soon it is needed (Urgency, Time).

-The problem is, we now need to take a call on whether to do something that is _urgent_ or something that is _important_.
+The problem is, we now need to choose whether to do something that is _urgent_ or something that is _important_.

 ## Discounting